b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Finally we get our results.
 We can compare them with the cutoff values from @sec:statistics_intro_cutoff_levels, e.g. $\beta \le 0.2$, $power \ge 0.8$.
 So it turns out that if in reality Peter is a better tennis player than John (and consistently wins with the ratio of 5:1) then we will be able to confirm that rougly in 3 experiments out of 10.
 This is because the power of a test should be $\ge$ 0.8 (accepted by statisticians), but it is `jl powerOfTest` (estimated in our computer simulation).
 Here we can either say that they both (John and Peter) play equally well (we did not reject $H_{0}$) or make them play a greater number of games with each other to confirm that Peter consistently wins with John on average 5:1.

-If you want to see a graphical representation of the solution for exercise 5 take a look at the figure below.
+If you want to see a graphical representation of the solution to exercise 5 take a look at the figure below.

 ![Graphical representation of type II error estimation.](./images/tennisBetaExample.png){#fig:tennisBetaExample}